UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/05_UART_serial.md

 ```

 ### UART 6
-This uart is user available.
-By default all the pins are given to A9 in GPIO mode.
+This UART is user available, but it must be included in the [device tree](http://www.udoo.org/docs-neo/Pinmuxing/Device_Tree_Editor.html) before the use.
+By default all of its pins are given to A9 in GPIO mode.

 |                | PCB NAME | SCHEMATICS SIGNAL NAME | SCHEMATIC IMX6 PAD NAME | REFERENCE MANUAL PAD NAME        | ALTERNATE            |
 |----------------|----------|------------------------|-------------------------|----------------------------------|----------------------|